AdobeDocs/commerce-merchant-services.en/help/live-search/workspace.md

 Each of these attributes can be defined as "searchable" in the Admin.
 When set as "searchable", those attributes are available to be searched by [!DNL Live Search].

-To set an attribute as searchable, complete the following steps.
+To set an attribute as searchable, complete the following steps:

 1. In the Admin, go to **Stores** > *Attribute* > **Product**.
 1. Select the attribute you want to be searchable, such as `color`.